YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario05/README.md

 If you have configured Grafana, you can go back to your dashboard, to check what is happening (cf http://192.168.0.63:30267).

-## C. Validate the CHAP configuration on the storage backend
+## D. Validate the CHAP configuration on the storage backend

 If you take a closer look at the SAN-secured definition file, you will see a bunch of parameter related to bidirectional CHAP, which will add authenticated iSCSI connections.
 You can learn more about it on the following link: